MedSaidi11/Curriculum-Vitae/readme.md

 - model.pkl : contains all models that were built that used for prediction.

-- model\_ROI.pkl: contains the train data of the modeling part that will be used to rate of investment.
+- model2.pkl: contains the train data of the modeling part that will be used to rate of investment.

 Finally, you can access our app by following this [https://demoloanapp.herokuapp.com/](https://demoloanapp.herokuapp.com/)